Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Conclusion

 \section{Conclusion}

-Our study formalizes the price of ``over-hedging'' of standard no-regret learning algorithms in the process of iterative dominance elimination.
+Our study formalizes the price of ``over-hedging'' of standard no-regret learning algorithms in the process of iterated dominance elimination.
 Such price is especially expensive in games whose equilibria are hidden in the ``rough''.
 In order to overcome this pitfall, we design a diminishing-history mechanism that deliberately balance the exploitation of the existing knowledge and indifference to history.
-While it remains unclear whether online mirror descent~(OMD), another family of no regret learning algorithm, suffers the similar learning barrier,\footnote{We conjecture the answer is negative at least for some classes of regularizers we could already rule out.
-For example, recall that EW can be viewed an OMD method with entropic regularizer.
-Additionally, in Appendix~\ref{append:exp}, we empirically show OMD with log-barrier regularizer \cite{foster2016learning} also suffers from exponentially slow convergence. } this work embarks on the fundamental question about the existence of an intrinsic gap between the no-regret learning objective and the convergence to equilibrium in multi-agent learning.
+However, there are still several open questions that remain for future works.